 Remote learning – Where the student and the instructor are not physically together.
 This may occur either in a synchronous or asynchronous manner, using online or offline training approaches (e.g., distance learning, e-learning, self-study or a blended delivery).

-Training organization – An entity accredited by the competent authority and approved to deliver one or more IALA model courses.
+Training organization – An entity [organisation] accredited by the competent authority and approved to deliver one or more IALA model courses.

 ABBREVIATIONS